 Certified material companies follow industry standards.
-Every certified company must follow strict guidelines in material usage and proper installation methods, and are tested with stringent techniques.
+Every certified company must follow strict guidelines in material usage and proper installation methods and are tested with stringent techniques.

-"When a fleet desires graphic marketing, etc., it is a good idea to shop for certified graphic companies, as they have a strong backing from each product manufacturer.
+"When a fleet desires graphic marketing, etc., it is a good idea to shop for certified graphic companies, as they have strong backing from each product manufacturer.
 When a non-certified graphic company is used, it is likely a warranty issue would not be honored by the manufacturer, based on that company not using proper standard installation methods," said George.

 Vehicle Graphic Don'ts

 Mistakes involving vehicle graphics can be costly.
 From the time and money it takes to fix a mistake to how a company is viewed, avoiding costly vehicle graphic mistakes should be a priority.

 Mistakes that can and should be avoided include:

 - Do not base a decision exclusively on price.
 Numerous variables influence durability and may or may not influence the ultimate price.

 - Do not work with a company that doesn’t understand your fleet specifications.
 "It’s critical that your supplier understands your actual vehicles and how the design executes on your fleet," said Whitaker of Signature Graphics.